PoojaKameshwaran/Street-Fairy/README.md

 Includes Jupyter notebooks used for exploratory data analysis, prototyping, and testing.

-- **eda.ipynb**
+- **Data_preprocess_StreetFairy.ipynb**
-  Performs exploratory data analysis on the Yelp dataset to understand data distributions, missing values, and other insights.
+  Performs data preprocessing and analysis on the Yelp dataset to clean and understand data distributions, missing values, and other insights.

-- **embedding_visualization.ipynb**
-  Visualizes the business embeddings using dimensionality reduction techniques like PCA or t-SNE to understand the embedding space.

----

-## 📁 tests/

-Contains unit tests to ensure the reliability and correctness of the project's components.

-- **test_data_loader.py**
-  Tests the functions responsible for loading data from S3 into Snowflake.

-- **test_embedding_generator.py**
-  Validates the embedding generation process for the business table.

-- **test_recommendation_engine.py**
-  Ensures that the recommendation engine produces valid and personalized recommendations.
+  Store the cleaned business and reviews table in a seperate table to be processed for embeddings.

 ---

 ## 📄 requirements.txt